microsoft/vision-datasets/README.md

 In addition to loading a serialized `DatasetManifest` for instantiation, this repo currently supports two formats of data that can instantiates `DatasetManifest`, using `DatasetManifest.create_dataset_manifest(dataset_info, usage, container_sas_or_root_dir)`: `IRIS` and `COCO`.

-`dataset_info` as the first arg in the arg list wraps the metainfo about the dataset like the name of the dataset, locations of the images, annotation files, etc. See examples in the sections below for different data formats.
+`DatasetInfo` as the first arg in the arg list wraps the metainfo about the dataset like the name of the dataset, locations of the images, annotation files, etc. See examples in the sections below for different data formats.

 Once a `DatasetManifest` is created, you can create a `ManifestDataset` for accessing the dataset: